Colorado's judicial performance review misses key test of judges' legal knowledge

 In that same vein, the commission is to decide if the judge “adheres to precedent or clearly explains the legal basis for departure from precedent and appropriately applies statutes or other sources of legal authority.”

-The legislature left to the Colorado Commission of Judicial Performance, the overarching body within the Supreme Court that oversees the state's other judicial district performance commissions, to come up with the rules for how the evaluations would be conducted.
+The legislature in 2017 left to the Colorado Commission of Judicial Performance, the overarching body that oversees the state's other judicial district performance commissions, to come up with the rules for how the evaluations would be conducted.
+It considers rules proposed by the Judicial Department but isn't required to get its final approval.
+Previously, the rules were approved and adopted by the Supreme Court.

+The commission's main office is in the same building as the Supreme Court and Colorado Court of Appeals in downtown Denver.

-The commission decided, and the Supreme Court approved, that a judge’s legal knowledge would be determined by asking each jurist to provide two appellate opinions of their choice — one in which the judge was reversed and the other affirmed, along with the judge’s underlying written opinions.
+The 11-member state commission decided that a judge’s legal knowledge would be determined by asking each jurist to provide two appellate opinions of their choice — one in which the judge was reversed and the other affirmed, along with the judge’s underlying written opinions.

 Whatever appellate case a judge chooses to provide to the commission is the only information it will see.
 Commissions by rule are only allowed to look at other opinions the judge wrote if it asks to see them, but there's no allowance for relying on any other decisions by the Colorado Court of Appeals or the Colorado Supreme Court as part of the evaluation.